amine759/smart-Performance/README.md

 # smart performance
-##  exercice recognition and performance prediction with tensorflow and pose estimation
+##  exercise recognition and performance prediction with tensorflow and pose estimation